Godzil/MB701-Reverse/PTCR.md

 ## How stroke number work:

 For some reason 0 is represented by 0x0A (10) 0x0A.
-When the number of storke is increased the second byte is incremented by 1.
+When the number of stroke is increased the second byte is incremented by 1.
 Then when the second byte reach 0x9F (159) the first one will be incremented and the second byte reset to 0x0A.